Joelx/rasax-deployment-guide/README.md

 More often then not you also want to have a Action Server allowing you to run custom actions in your Rasa deployment.
 In this section, I will show you how to enable the action server in your Rasa X deployment, build an action server image and get you started with a mini CI/CD workflow that allows you to automate your action server image building. <br>
 <br>

 1. This time we wanna use Docker Hub for the sake of our CI/CD workflow.
-So first make sure you are logged into docker hub on your terminal.
+So first make sure you are logged into docker hub on your terminal:
 ```sh
 docker login
 ```
 2. (Optional) In this case we first build our action server via a Dockerfile provided under the root directory of this project.
-You could also skip this part and build it from your CI/CD workflow directly.
+You could also skip this part and build it from your CI/CD workflow directly:
 ```sh
 docker build . -t YOUR-DOCKER-HUB-USERNAME/example-action-server:latest
 ```
-3. (Optional) Push to docker hub
+3. (Optional) Push to docker hub:
 ```sh
 docker build . -t YOUR-DOCKER-HUB-USERNAME/example-action-server:latest
 ```
 4. (Required) Edit `rasax/tls-values-with-actions.yml` to reflect your IP, domain and token + secret strings. <br>
    <br>
-5. (Optional) Upgrade your Rasa X deployment with the new values.
+5. (Optional) Upgrade your Rasa X deployment with the new values:
 ```sh
 helm --namespace rasax upgrade --values rasax/tls-values-with-actions.yml rasax-release rasa-x/rasa-x
 ```
-6. (Optional) Check that your action server pod is creating/running
+6. (Optional) Check that your action server pod is creating/running:
 ```sh
 kubectl -n rasax get pods
 ```